rayhea/GTAVMACROS/readme.md

-# Warning!!
-Do not play GTA ONLINE due to new exploit!!

 # GTA ONLINE MACROS

 It's a Script written in Autohotkey for GTA V Online.
 It does not hack/temper game or its files in any shape or form, it just automate key strokes.